memgraph/memgraph/ADRs/003_rocksdb.md

 Interacting with data (reads and writes) on disk in a concurrent, safe, and fast way is a challenging task.
-Implementing all low-level primitives to interact with various disk hardware efficiently consumes significant engineering resources.
+Implementing all low-level primitives to interact with various disk hardware efficiently consumes significant engineering people.
 Whenever Memgraph has to store data on disk (or any other colder than RAM storage system), the problem is how to do that in the least amount of development time while satisfying all functional requirements (often performance).